 - Jerkass: Kyouya, the one and only.
 Over time though, he morphs into a Jerk with a Heart of Gold.
 It's more noticeable after he graduates high school.

-- Let's Wait a While: Averted yet also not, in hilarious fashion.
+- Let's Wait Awhile: Averted yet also not, in hilarious fashion.
 Erika and Kyouya are about to leave for a private vacation (with Erika having her parents believe she's at a sleepover).
 Sanda brings up that it may lead to intimacy, but Erika admits she feels ready for sex.
-Yet, when the opportunity presents itself and Erica is ready and waiting, Kyouya seemingly rejects her.
-Erika is hurt and confused until Kyouya explains that despite his past, this is his "first time" too; he's never been with someone he cares about and is very nervous about it.
-After coming to an understanding, they try to have Their First Time... only to get interrupted.
+(Kyouya overhears her saying this and becomes oddly anxious.)
+When the opportunity presents itself and Erica is ready and waiting, Kyouya seemingly rejects her.
+Erika is hurt and confused until Kyouya explains that despite his past, this is his "first time" too; he's never been with someone he cares about and is very nervous.
+After coming to an understanding, they're ready to have Their First Time... only to get interrupted.
 After this, it becomes a running gag whenever Erika and Kyouya try to consummate their relationship, something always interrupts them.
 After this happens several times, Kyouya is both annoyed and amused by it.
 However, they manage to finally do it (off-screen) before their school finals while studying at Kyouya's house.
-Before they do, Kyouya lampshades how they normally get interrupted.
+Before they do, Kyouya lampshades how they normally get interrupted at that point.
 This makes the series one of the few shoujo mangas to actually feature (or at least heavily imply) the lead couple having a sexual relationship.